AyeshaRahman2002/InfoVis-MedalAnalysis/README.md

 6. Statistical Analysis: Analyze participant response times using descriptive statistics.
 Track correct and incorrect responses to evaluate comprehension.
 Perform t-tests to compare response times for line and area charts.

 7. Results Reporting: Summarize findings on participants’ understanding of the historical distribution of Olympic medals.
 Report key insights, including response times, accuracy rates, and the absence of correlation between time spent and answer accuracy.

+## Analysis:

+Response Time & Accuracy: Each participant’s response time was recorded and analyzed along with their accuracy rates to determine comprehension levels.
+Statistical analysis such as T-tests were conducted to compare participants' performance on line versus area charts.

+## Results:

+Comprehension: Participants demonstrated a high overall comprehension of the visualizations, with an average accuracy rate of 93%.
+Response Times: There was no significant correlation between time spent on each question and accuracy, suggesting that quicker responses were not necessarily less accurate.

 ## Technologies Used:
 - Python Flask: Web framework for the questionnaire backend.